 - are breast-feeding or plan to breast-feed.
 It is thought that STELARA® passes into your breast milk.
 You should not breast-feed while taking STELARA® without first talking with your doctor.

-- STELARA® is given by injection under the skin (subcutaneous injection).
+- STELARA® is given by injection under the skin (subcutaneous injection), in your upper arms, buttocks, upper legs (thighs) or stomach area (abdomen).

 - Be sure to keep all of your scheduled follow-up appointments.

 You should not receive a live vaccine while taking STELARA®.
-See “What should I tell my doctor before taking STELARA® ?”
+See “What should I tell my doctor before receiving STELARA®?”

 What are the possible side effects of STELARA®?

-reactions can occur with STELARA®.
-Get medical help right away if
+can occur with STELARA®.
+Get medical help right away if you have

 - feeling faint